doctrine/phpcr-odm-documentation/en/reference/association-mapping.rst

         }
     }

-Now the following code will be working even if the Entity hasn't been associated with an EntityManager yet:
+Now the following code will be working even if the Document hasn't been associated with a DocumentManager yet:

 .. code-block:: php

     <?php
-    $group = $entityManager->find('Group', $groupId);
+    $group = $documentManager->find(null, $groupId);
     $user = new User();
     $user->getGroups()->add($group);